geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 The MMU fault, you mean?
 The MMU fault, you mean?
 I think a fix went in this morning.
 I'm not sure that that's everything.
 Oh, okay.
 Nimozen, you have more to say about that?

 ##### **Nimlgen** [[00:01:55](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=115)]
 Actually, no, yeah.
-I mean, we heard some... bug in our code base.
+I mean, we heard some.. bug in our code base.
 I'm not sure that's related to the MMU fault.
 I haven't reproduced it since that.
 I haven't reproduced it since that.
 Got it.

 ##### **Chenyu** [[00:02:09](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=129)]
-Yeah, so...
+Yeah, so..
 What I was doing this morning was I was training around a big ring or reduce.
 Then I hit the other thing that we'll discuss in the AMD channel.
 Some of the intermediate number overflow.
 Some of the intermediate number overflow.
 That we also probably want to fix.
 Because our thing would be pretty much

 ##### **Geohot** [[00:02:30](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=150)]
 hitting all the limits on the machine.
 George, you mentioned another thing that's slow.

 ##### **Geohot** [[00:02:45](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=165)]
 So, yeah, I mean, if you think it would be helpful, I could work on this this week.
 So, basically what you want to do, it's the same way that we're going to split out the microsteps into their own JIT.
 So, you really want to step out, you really want to separate out, like, everything should be like really fuse-optim.
-So you're doing the gradients, you're doing the gradient clipping in a way that's really slow and generates tons of kernels in the Lama Trainer.
+So you're doing the gradients, you're doing the gradient clipping in a way that's really slow and generates tons of kernels in the LLaMA Trainer.
 So what you want to do is you want to basically concatenate all the gradients into one tensor, and then that single tensor can do the update.
 If it would help, I could write this, but I don't really know how I'd test it, is the problem.

 ##### **Geohot** [[00:03:31](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=211)]
 I mean, if you think you can write it reasonably fast, I can